YashhXD/Terminal-Git-Chat/README.md

 # GitHub CLI Chat
-A terminal-based chat application that uses a GitHub repository as a shared message store.
-Anyone who clones the repo can participate in the chat!
+A CLI chat application that uses a GitHub repository as a shared message database.
+Anyone who clones the repo can join the conversation!
 ## How It Works
 1. All messages are stored in `chat.txt` in the repository
 2. When you send a message, it automatically commits and pushes to GitHub